dm-zharov/ricoh-gr-bluetooth-api/camera_information/bluetooth_mac_address_string.md

 ### Overview

-Acquires the Bluetooth MAC Address of the camera as a character string.
+Acquires the Bluetooth MAC address of the camera as a character string.

 ### Properties